susanBuck/notes/05_Laravel/14_Authentication.md

 Somewhere on your site (perhaps in the master template so it's available on every page) you can use the `Auth::check()` method to determine if a user is logged in.

-If they are, you can display a link to the login route.
+If they are, you can display a link to the logout route.

 If they are not, you can display links to sign up or log in.